Building matrices with prescribed size and number of invertible submatrices: Existence of -matrices with large

-In Section $\ref{corank2}$, we used an induction argument together with computational exhaustion to show the existence of linear $(n,r,b)$-matroids with $1\leq b\leq\binom{r+2}{r}$.
-The main tool used was the number theoretic argument in counting the number of invertible submatrices of $M$.
-In this section, we instead try to construct $M$ and count the number of singular submatrices.
-This is mostly done by choosing $k$-dimensional hyperplanes and picking row vectors from them carefully.
+In Section~$\ref{corank2}$, we used induction together with computational exhaustion to show the existence of $(n,r,b)$-matrices with $1\leq b\leq\min\left\{\binom{n}{r},\binom{r+2}{2}\right\}$.
+The main tool was Lemma~\ref{sumofsq}, a number theoretic argument to count the number of invertible square submatrices of $M$.
+In this section, we count the number of singular square submatrices of $M$ instead.
+This is mostly done by choosing hyperplanes from a $k$-dimensional vector space and picking row vectors on the hyperplanes carefully.